Red velvet cake: History

 A recipe for red velvet cake in Ladies' Home Journal, 1927.
-It is identified as "Red devil cake".
+It is identified as "Red devil cake."

-Although popular in the Southern United States, it is unknown where the red velvet cake originated.
-Recipes for "velvet" cakes, designated so because of the fineness of their crumb texture, date to the 19th century, but include a variety of types of cake, including shortcakes and pancakes, whose recipes included ingredients such as almond flour, cocoa powder or corn starch to soften the wheat flour proteins and make finer-textured cakes.
-At the time, brown sugar, which was also called red sugar, was also more readily and cheaply available than refined white sugar, and may have turned the cakes "vaguely reddish", according to food writer Stella Parks.
+It is unknown where the red velvet cake originated, although its popularity in the Southern United States dates to the early 20th century.
+Recipes for "velvet" cakes, so called because of the fineness of their crumb texture, date to the 19th century but include a variety of types of cake, including shortcakes and pancakes, whose recipes included ingredients such as almond flour, cocoa powder or corn starch to soften the wheat flour proteins and make finer-textured cakes.
+At the time, brown sugar, which was also called red sugar, was more readily and cheaply available than white sugar, and may have turned the cakes "vaguely reddish," according to pastry chef and food writer Stella Parks.

 Additionally, in the 19th century, the first recipes for chocolate cakes appeared, with some including buttermilk, which, when combined with raw cocoa powder, would turn the batter and resulting cake a naturally occurring burgundy hue.
 Cakes from this type of recipe include the devil's food cake, mahogany cake, and oxblood cake.
 According to Parks, the concept of a velvet cocoa powder cake originated in the early 20th century when the recipes for mahogany cake and devil's food cake were merged.
 During World War I and the Great Depression, cakes made with beetroot were red, while chocolate cakes made with beetroot were burgundy-colored.

 In the 1920s, red velvet layer cake became a famous dessert at New York City's Waldorf-Astoria hotel.
 According to John Harrisson and John Doherty, the authors of the Waldorf-Astoria Cookbook, the cake is considered a Southern recipe.
 When food dye was in development in the 1930s, manufacturers marketed it by creating recipes that featured it to enhance naturally occurring colors from other ingredients.
 One such recipe was developed during World War II by the Adams Extract company; the owners created it based on the mahogany cake with ermine icing after eating the cake at Waldorf-Astoria.
 Their recipe thereafter became known throughout the country.
 By the 1960s, recipes for red velvet cake appeared in newspapers and multiple cookbooks.
 Starting in the 1970s after Red Dye #2 was linked to cancer, the cake became less popular.
 In the late 20th century, the cake regained popularity as a result of the 1989 film Steel Magnolias, which featured the cake in a scene.
+By 2000, red velvet cakes were experiencing widespread popularity.
+However, with most recipes including chocolate, food writer Stephen Schmidt described their appearance as "often more ruddy than truly red."

 In Canada, the cake was popular in the 1940s and 1950s.
 It was featured at restaurants inside Eaton's department store in Toronto and was widely attributed as a favorite of Flora Eaton.
-The Lunch with Lady Eaton cookbook refers to it as an "exclusive sweet recipe of Eaton's".
+The Lunch with Lady Eaton cookbook refers to it as an "exclusive sweet recipe of Eaton's."
 The Waldorf-Astoria also claims to have created the cake.